 Delegated Decisions - Some managers highlighted that they are not up to date in completing officer delegated decision forms.
-This requirement is now included in officer training delivered regularly regarding Decision Making and the Committee Process.
-A wider review of the recording of delegated decisions is also taking place, and this will provide more clarity to officers, whilst ensuring statutory requirements are adhered to.
+This requirement is now included in officer training delivered regularly, regarding the decision making and committee process.
+A wider review of the recording of delegated decisions is also taking place and this will provide more clarity to officers, whilst ensuring statutory requirements are adhered to.
 This review is due to conclude shortly, after which the new procedures will be shared with relevant officers and put in place.

-Outstanding Internal Audit Recommendations - Some managers highlighted this as an area whereby recommendations were not always implemented in line with the agreed timeline.
-This is something that the Section 151 Officer and Monitoring Officer have kept a close eye on, and in-year improvements have been realised.
+Outstanding Internal Audit Recommendations - Some managers highlighted this is an area whereby recommendations were not always implemented in line with the agreed timeline.
+This is something that the Section 151 Officer and Monitoring Officer have kept a close eye on and in year improvements have been realised.
 This will continue to be monitored.

 Crucially, the responses have highlighted that there are no significant governance issues and governance arrangements are mainly consistent across the Council.
-Where partial responses have been provided, managers have already identified actions that are being progressed to address these areas and the Chief of Staff / Monitoring Officer will review progress during 2025/26, with updates being sought quarterly.
+Where partial responses have been provided, managers have already identified actions that are being progressed to address these areas and the Monitoring Officer will review progress during 2025/26, with updates being sought quarterly.